Hamilton coming to Manila in September - BusinessWorld Online

-The hit Broadway musical Hamilton will be making its Asian premiere in the Philippines in September, producers announced yesterday.
+THE HIT Broadway musical Hamilton will be making its Asian premiere in the Philippines in September, producers announced on Tuesday.

 And in expectation that demand will be sky high, there is already a waitlist open for the tickets, which will go on sale on April 24 through TicketWorld.
 The waitlist can be found at www.gmg-productions.com/hamilton and hamiltonmusical.com/international-tour.